PromiseLogic.and()

 Core Logic GateAND Logic - Succeeds when all Promises succeed

 The PromiseLogic.and() method implements AND logic gate semantics, succeeding when all input Promises succeed.
-It is equivalent to standard Promise.all(), but provides more intuitive logical semantics.
+It returns a PromiseWithTimer instance which wraps the native Promise and provides additional functionality.

 Syntax